Mobile Food Trucks and Push Carts

 The mobile food permitting process has changed slightly with the recent adoption of a new inspection software in June of 2021.
 The new process provides a clear set of milestones for Owner/Operators to progress through to become permitted.
 Below is a guide that walks you through the specific milestones that all mobile food establishments must follow in order, to become permitted.

-1- Application and Pre-Screen.
+- Application and Pre-Screen.
 Submitting your application will create the file for your mobile food establishment.
 Our team of inspectors will review your application, menu, and food processes to determine your priority, frequency of inspection, and permit fee.
 With the information on your application, our team will communicate to you how to pay your permit fee at the next milestone.
+You can submit applications by email to [email protected]

-3- Pre-Opening Inspection.
-After you have applied any paid your permit fee, one of our inspectors will schedule an inspection with you and your mobile food establishment here at our office located at 320 E. Central.
+- Pre-Opening Inspection.
+After you have applied and paid your permit fee, one of our inspectors will schedule an inspection with you and your mobile food establishment here at our office located at 320 E. Central.
 This Pre-operational inspection will be conducted only on Thursdays between 9:00am - 12:00pm, and will be done in cooperation with Springfield Fire Department and Environmental Clean Water Services.

 The 6-month permit fees for mobile food trucks are separated into 2 categories, based on the type of food and preparation involved with each mobile food truck.